lab1092/blender-manual_ja/manual/rigging/armatures/editing/templating.rst

 +                                                                                                                                                                              |                                                                 |                                                                 |                                                                 +
 +   A: 1.0; L: 1.0; D: 1.0.                                                                                                                                                    |   A: 1.0; L: 0.0; D: 0.0.                                       |   A: 0.0; L: 1.0; D: 0.0.                                       |   A: 0.0; L: 0.0; D: 1.0.                                       +
 +------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+-----------------------------------------------------------------+-----------------------------------------------------------------+-----------------------------------------------------------------+
-+Examples of :guilabel:`Template` conversions for various influence weights values, with one stroke quite similar to the template chain's shape, and one stroke very different.                                                                                                                                                                                                      +
++Examples of *Template* conversions for various influence weights values, with one stroke quite similar to the template chain's shape, and one stroke very different.                                                                                                                                                                                                      +
 +------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+-----------------------------------------------------------------+-----------------------------------------------------------------+-----------------------------------------------------------------+